 “Ferris, the iron wall of the Union.
 Oh how you sacrifice for us, to this very day.”

 Looking out of a false window in her shuttle, an LCD with a feed of their surroundings, Premier Bhavani Jayasankar mused on the region farthest from her direct influence.
-A rocky, mountainous, grey place, hundreds of meters beneath the Ocean and any sign of surface light.
+A rocky, mountainous, grey place, lightless place at the bottom of the Ocean.
 While the political center of the Union lay in Solstice, its military heart was the border of Ferris.

 This austere place was where their truest warriors were born and lived.